 The potential role of beta-d-glucans in decreasing morbidity and mortality due to COVID-19 has also been evaluated.
-There are only a few studies on the promising function of mushroom β-glucans in the context of COVID-19, and more research is required.
+There are only a few studies on the promising function of mushroom β-glucans in COVID-19, and more research is required.

 So yes, Maitake does help you get an energy boost!

 Maitake mushrooms are highly regarded edible fungus that provides a broad range of essential nutrients.
-They are low in calories, carbohydrates, and fat, but are high in dietary fibers, vitamins, and minerals.
-Add the hen of the woods mushroom to your diet today to get all these amazing health benefits!
+They are low in calories, carbohydrates, and fat but are high in dietary fiber, vitamins, and minerals.
+Add the hen of the woods mushroom to your diet today to get all these fantastic nutrients and health benefits!

 Have you tried Maitake mushrooms before?
 What were the results when it came to your overall health?
 Let us know in the comments.